 All media time synchronization in ATSC 3.0 is accomplished using Coordinated Universal Time (UTC) [24].
 The media components and IP stack of the system can utilize the NTP 32b short format of UTC [25] for wall clock.

 UTC includes leap seconds that allow wall clock to stay synchronized with the earth’s rotation, which is slowing.
-When a leap second occurs it is on the last second of the month, i.e., UTC midnight, typically in December or June [28] [29].
+When a leap second occurs, it is on the last second of the month, i.e., UTC midnight, typically in December or June [28] [29].

 The synchronization of a physical layer to a common source of time/frequency is required in order to support a Single Frequency Network (SFN).
 ATSC 3.0 supports SFN, therefore the system requires a common source of time/frequency at each transmitter.
-Global Positioning Satellite (GPS) derived time is a suitable method in terms of accuracy and stability for establishment of time for ATSC 3.0 infrastructure.
-[26]
+Global Positioning Satellite (GPS) derived time is a suitable method in terms of accuracy and stability for establishment of time for ATSC 3.0 infrastructure [26].

 The ATSC 3.0 physical layer [3] utilizes ATSC Physical Layer Time, which corresponds exactly in rate with International Atomic Time (TAI) [27] and GPS time.
 TAI is ahead of GPS by a static 19 seconds [29].
 These three formats do not include leap seconds.